vvolhejn/acres/README.md

 # acres
 acres is a tool for sharpening barcodes.
 Specifically, it is an implementation of a convolutional neural network designed for preprocessing blurry images of 1D barcodes.

+For details of the architecture and implementation, see [ARCHITECTURE.md](./ARCHITECTURE.md).

 ## Example
 The network takes an image and performs segmentation; for every pixel, it tries to predict whether it is:

- - not part of a barcode
+ - not a part of a barcode
  - a white bar
  - a black bar